jiaming-sec/cyber-security-basics/networking.md

 ---

 ## Proxy
-A proxy acts as a middleman between you and the internet.
+A proxy acts as a middleman between you and the internet.(When you use a forward proxy server, the server is not aware of the actual client and thinks the proxy is the client)
 - Can cache content, filter traffic, or hide your IP.
 - E.g., You → Proxy → Google (Google sees the proxy’s IP).